 Figure 2: Cryo-EM structure of the spliceosome B complex.
 The structure contains the pre-precursor mRNA substrate (pre-mRNA, black), 52 spliceosome proteins, and four small nuclear RNAs that are coloured according to ribonucleoprotein complex identity (U2, green; U4, yellow; U5, blue; U6, red).
 For details see Plaschka et al., Nature (2017) 546, 617-621.

-To shed light on these questions, we determine the three-dimensional structures of yeast and human mRNA maturation intermediates.
-We prepare mRNA-protein complexes from endogenous or recombinant sources and use single particle cryo-electron microscopy (cryo-EM) and X-ray crystallography resolve their structures.
+To shed light on these questions, we determine the three-dimensional structures of complexes involved in human mRNA maturation and study them in cells using next-generation sequencing and advanced microscopy methods.
+We prepare mRNA-protein complexes from endogenous or recombinant sources and use cryo-electron microscopy (cryo-EM) and X-ray crystallography to resolve their structures.
 Complementary methods, such as protein crosslinking and mass spectrometry, facilitate an integrative modelling of the complexes.
-By combining these structural studies with functional biochemistry, we further elucidate the molecular mechanisms in vitro.
-Through these approaches we have previously revealed mechanisms of RNA polymerase II transcription (Lariviere*, Plaschka*, et al., Nature 2012; Plaschka et al., Nature 2015; Plaschka*, Hantsche* et. al, Nature 2016; see below) and of pre-mRNA splicing (Plaschka*, Lin* et al., Nature 2017, see below).
+We additionally use functional biochemistry, RNA sequencing, and advanced microscopy methods to further elucidate the molecular mechanisms in vitro and in vivo.
+Through these approaches we have previously studied mechanisms of RNA polymerase II transcription, pre-mRNA splicing, and, most recently, mRNA nuclear export (Fig. 1, 2).

 - C. Plaschka*#, P.-C. Lin*#, K. Nagai#.
 Structure of a pre-catalytic spliceosome.
-Nature (2017) 546, 617-621. *Authors with equal contribution. #Co-corresponding authors.
+Nature (2017) 546, 617-621. *Equal contribution. #Co-corresponding authors.

 - C. Plaschka*, M. Hantsche*, C. Dienemann, C. Burzinski, J. Plitzko, P. Cramer.
 Transcription initiation complex structures elucidate promoter DNA opening.
-Nature (2016) 533, 353-358. *Authors with equal contribution.
+Nature (2016) 533, 353-358. *Equal contribution.

 - C. Plaschka, L. Larivière, L. Wenzeck, M. Seizl, M. Hemann, D. Tegunov, E. V. Petrotchenko, C. H. Borchers, W. Baumeister, F. Herzog, E. Villa, P. Cramer.
 Architecture of the RNA polymerase II–Mediator core initiation complex.
 Nature (2015) 518, 376-380